certified-spec/specPy/doc/specformat.rst

     The `filespec` python module provides functionality to load scan data  and their metadata so that it can be included in python scripts and applications.

-    The `specpy` python package is distributed free of charge.
+    The `specPy` python package is distributed free of charge.

 `PyMca`